c0d3m4nc3r/OpenField42/README.md

 My goal is to create an engine that can fully reproduce the original game by utilizing its proprietary asset files, thereby overcoming the technical limitations of the legacy engine.
 Ultimately, I aim to provide the community with a stable, modern, and robust platform for advanced modding, much like what **OpenMW** did for *Morrowind*.

-> *"I just love Battlefield 1942 and want to revive it.
-This project is my attempt to bring the game into the modern era and provide the necessary tools for the community to keep it alive."*

 ---

 ## 📸 Gallery / Visual Progress